Shiogama: History

 The area of present-day Shiogama was part of ancient Mutsu Province, and has been settled since at least the Jōmon period by the Emishi people.
-During the Nara period, the area came under the control of colonists from the Yamato dynasty based at nearby Tagajō and was the most important seaport in Mutsu.
+During the Nara period, the area came under the control of colonists from the imperial dynasty based at nearby Tagajō and was the most important seaport in Mutsu.
 The ruins of the provincial capital of Mutsu Province have been found within the city borders.
 During later portion of the Heian period, the area was ruled by the Northern Fujiwara.
 During the Sengoku period, the area was contested by various samurai clans before the area came under the control of the Date clan of Sendai Domain during the Edo period, under the Tokugawa shogunate.

 The town of Shiogama was established with the post-Meiji restoration creation of the modern municipalities system on April 1, 1889.
 Parts of Tagajō and Shichigahama were incorporated into Shiogama of September 1, 1938.
 Shiogama was raised to city status on November 23, 1941 (187th, nationally; 3rd in Miyagi).
 The city annexed the Gyūchi area of neighboring Tagajō on December 1, 1949 and the village of Urato on April 1, 1950.

 The city was affected by the tsunami caused by the 2011 Tōhoku earthquake, although damage to its fishing industry turned out to be light.